How to Trade

 Past experience shows that stock markets reflect overall growth in the economy.
 The latter stems quite simply from the gradual progress of the human situation – scientifically, health-wise and, thanks to human aspiration, materialistically.

-Equity investment – after bonds and other forms of debt trading – is considered one of the safest and most profitable long-term investment available.
+Equity An asset (usually money or work) provided to another in expectation of receiving a cash return or be... – after bonds and other forms of debt trading – is considered one of the safest and most profitable long-term investment available.
 The benefits of long-term investing over short-term speculation become quite clear when examining the different styles and components of each.

 Although options and futures contracts predate modern-day shares, all three have their sources in the Classic world – options in ancient Greece, Futures in Samaria, then Holland and Japan, and shares in Ancient Rome before being adopted by the respective Dutch and British East India trading companies as a means of funding cargo conveyance.